The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 And we haven't even talked about the battery problem.

-What are we gonna do to you know the main component of these batteries is nickel.
+You know, the main component of these batteries is nickel.

-That's stuff you got to dispose of.
+That stuff you've got to dispose of.

-So it's it's it's a status vehicle for a bunch of liberals who it's it's look at the the Prius that the hybrid is no different than one of those red ribbons or orange ribbons or blue ribbons or whatever color ribbon you wear around.
+The Prius, the hybrid is no different than one of those red ribbons or orange ribbons or blue ribbons or whatever color ribbon you wear around.

 I'm better than you.